 - Give Dextrose Gel dose.

 - Start IV.

 - Give D10 2 mL/kg bolus at 1 mL/minute.

 - Start D10 infusion at 80 mL/kg/day.

 - Goal is to keep baby's serum glucose at 60.

 - Check glucose 30 minutes after each bolus or rate change and Q1-2h until stable.

-- If glucose remains low, give another D10 2 mL/kg bolus and increase hourly rate by 1 mL/hour.

 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 12/11/19.
+Click here to see the supplemental resources for this guideline.